asinglebit/gittui/README.md

 ## 🌟 Motivation

-I am building **guita╭** as a personal exercise in procrustination that quickly turned into a delightful little tool for anyone who spends their life in the terminal.
+I am building **guita╭** as a personal exercise in procrustination.

 The goal is simple: